saranya-ponnarasu/PRODIGY_DS_02/README.md

-# PRODIGY_DS_02 - InProgress
+# PRODIGY_DS_02 - EDA on Titanic Dataset

+### Problem Statement:
-Perform Data cleaning and Exploratory Data Analysis (EDA) on a dataset of your choice, such as the Titanic dataset from Kaggle.
+Perform Data cleaning and Exploratory Data Analysis (EDA) on the Titanic dataset from [Kaggle](https://www.kaggle.com/c/titanic/dat).
 Explore the relationships between variables and identify patterns and trends in the data.